Tokyo Olympics chief to stay on, even as furore grows over sexist comments

 Nearly 80 per cent of the Japanese public opposes holding the Games as scheduled in July, according to the most recent poll.

-Mori, who is no stranger to controversy and whose tenure as premier was marked by a string of gaffes and blunders, had just come under fire earlier in the week for saying that Japan would hold the Games regardless of how the pandemic progresses.
+Mori, who is no stranger to controversy and whose tenure as prime minister was marked by a string of gaffes and blunders, had just come under fire earlier in the week for saying that Japan would hold the Games regardless of how the pandemic progresses.

 Mori has a habit of making inappropriate comments, and will probably continue to do so, said Keiko Ishikawa, a PR consultant.